SantanuxD/Responsive-Login-UI/README.md

 # Responsive-Login-UI💻

-This is a simple Responsive Login UI created using HTML, CSS and JS with added animation.
+This is a simple Responsive Login UI created using HTML, CSS and JS with added animations.

 ## Demo ⬇️